If you are facing kidnapping charges, you need a criminal defence lawyer in Toronto to look at your case as soon as possible.

 The consequences for kidnapping can vary based on the circumstances of your case.
 As mentioned above, kidnapping is always an indictable offence, meaning it is a more serious crime that has more serious penalties.

 The maximum penalty for kidnapping is life in prison.
 There are also mandatory minimum sentences, meaning that if certain actions are carried out, the judge is required to sentence you to a certain sentence.
+For example, if a firearm is used in the kidnapping, the minimum sentence is four years.

 For a first offence involving the use of a firearm and the kidnapping has connections to a criminal organization, there is a minimum sentence of five years.
 This increases to seven years for subsequent offences, where a firearm is used, and the kidnapping is connected to a criminal organization.
+When the victim is under the age of 16, the minimum sentence is five years, unless the offender is a parent or guardian.

 • Mistaken Belief of Consent: If you genuinely (but mistakenly) believed the alleged victim consented to being moved, this can challenge the Crown’s case and potentially lead to a full defence.